A GIT interpretration of the Harder-Narasimhan filtration: A theorem by Kempf

 Following the usual convention, whenever ``(semi)stable'' and ``$(\leq)$'' appear in a sentence, two statements should be read: one with ``semistable'' and ``$\leq$'' and another with ``stable'' and ``$<$''.

 Let $X$ be a smooth complex projective variety of dimension $n$ endowed with a fixed polarization $\SO_X(1)$.
-A torsion free sheaf $E$ on $X$ is said to be (semi)stable if for all proper subsheaves $F$
+A torsion free sheaf $E$ on $X$ is said to be (semi)stable if for all non zero proper subsheaves $F$

-We will recall Gieseker's construction \cite{Gi} of the moduli space of semistable torsion free sheaves with fixed Hilbert polynomial $P$ and fixed determinant $\det(E)\cong \Delta$\ .
+We will recall Gieseker's construction (c.f. \cite{Gi}) of the moduli space of semistable torsion free sheaves with fixed Hilbert polynomial $P$ and fixed determinant $\det(E)\cong \Delta$\ .

 A coherent sheaf is called $m$-regular if $h^i(E(m-i))=0$ for all $i>0$. \begin{lem} If $E$ is $m$-regular then the following holds \begin{enumerate} \item $E$ is $m'$-regular for $m'>m$ \item $E(m)$ is globally generated \item For all $m'\geq 0$ the following homomorphisms are surjective